7 686 850 km2

 [Thursday 19 April 2001 : Cape Town, South Africa] Boarded my Malaysian Airlines flight to Kuala Lumpur at Cape Town airport's new international departures terminal.

-When I finally arrived in Perth after many hours in airports and planes, immigration wouldn't let me into Australia - turns out I've got somebody else's visa and he's got mine.
+When I finally arrived in Perth after many hours in airports and planes, the guy who examined my passport at Immigration wouldn't let me into Australia - turns out I've got somebody else's visa and he's got mine.
 That meant another long wait at the airport while the foul-up was fixed.
-By the time I was allowed through and had collected my gear the last bus into town had left, so I shared a cab with two other people.
+By the time I was allowed through and had collected my gear the last bus into town had left - Perth international airport isn't very busy, so there are only buses when flights land ... and they clearly don't wait that long afterwards.
+I walked around the semi-deserted airport, wondering what to do next.
+Then a guy approached me.
+"Do you need a taxi into Perth?" he asked.
+"There's two other people in the car already - you can share the cost".
+He pointed at a young couple sitting nearby.

 I saw the major sights including the "WACA" (Western Australia Cricket Association stadium, where many classic cricket test matches have been played and which is reputed to have the fastest and bounciest pitch in the world), the WA museum, WA art gallery and other stuff too boring to mention.
 That evening I strolled around Northbridge, the buzzing and cosmopolitan area of restaurants and bars just north of the city centre.
 Two out of every three restaurants seemed to be Asian, and I had a fantastic Chinese food supper.